Samtökin '78: History

-Samtökin '78 - The National Organisation for Lesbians and Gay Men in Iceland was founded on May 2, 1978 primarily by Hörður Torfason as a scene for the social life of gay people and the fight for gay rights in Iceland.
-Its name and original rulebook were inspired by that of Forbundet af 1948, a Danish organisation that was also named after the year it was founded.
+Samtökin '78 - The National Organization for Lesbians and Gay Men in Iceland was founded on May 2, 1978 primarily by Hörður Torfason as a scene for the social life of gay people and the fight for gay rights in Iceland.
+Its name and original rulebook were inspired by that of Forbundet af 1948, a Danish organization that was also named after the year it was founded.
 At founding, the group had twenty members who were all men.
 However, a number of women joined in the first year, and the amount of gay men and lesbians eventually became about equal.

 The first declaration published by the group stated, "We, lesbians and gay men in Iceland, want to share our knowledge with other homosexuals, to strengthen their understanding of themselves, and to encourage them to strengthen their self-respect.
 We want to increase awareness of our situation in the society at large so people will understand that we are a normal part of society.
 We want to enjoy the full ethical and legal rights; without discrimination, but we don't ask for special treatment."

-In March 1978, the organisation was denied publication of an advertisement for its meeting by the national radio service, RÚV.
+In March 1978, the organization was denied publication of an advertisement for its meeting by the national radio service, RÚV.
 The group lobbied for usage of their preferred terms for "lesbians" and "gays" ("lesbíur" and "hommar"), as opposed to the derogatory phrase "kynvillingar", which meant "sexual deviants", that the radio service would have required them to use in order to publish an advertisement.
 The national radio service then argued that they should use "proper Icelandic" rather than language that "violates popular taste and decency" if they wished to publish an advertisement.
 This debate continued for years.

 Samtökin '78 orchestrated a campaign to bring wider visibility to gay people in Iceland, staging meetings and debates about gay and lesbian topics.
-Before the existence of the organisation, gay people were rarely discussed in Iceland.
-The first public protests held by the organisation took place in 1982, in Reykjavík.
-They were supported by gay rights organisations in other Nordic countries.
+Before the existence of the organization, gay people were rarely discussed in Iceland.
+The first public protests held by the organization took place in 1982, in Reykjavík.
+They were supported by gay rights organizations in other Nordic countries.